|China/U.S. Designation||Dong Feng-26 (DF-26)|

 |Status/Number of Units||Operational/ N/A|

 The DF-26 is a solid-fueled intermediate range ballistic missile (IRBM) with a range of 3,000-4,000km.
 It is road-mobile, consists of two stages, and is designed for surface-to-surface operations.
 However, the missile reportedly has capabilities as an anti-ship ballistic missile (ASBM) as well, targeting medium and large surface ships including aircraft carriers.
-China officially unveiled the DF-26 in 2015 during its V-Day parade, but it is not known if the system is currently deployed.
+China officially unveiled the DF-26 in 2015 during its V-Day parade, and has been in operation since 2016.

 The DF-26 is the first conventionally-armed IRBM capable of reaching the U.S. territory of Guam which houses Anderson AFB.
 Indeed, U.S. analysts have dubbed the missile the “Guam-Killer.”
 This capability could prove critical in a regional conflict because China could effectively strike the U.S. base with conventional warheads, without escalating to the use of nuclear weapons.
 The ASBM capabilities of the DF-26 would also put U.S. aircraft carriers in the region at risk.

 Fisher Jr, Richard D. “DF-26 IRBM may have ASM variant, China reveals at 3 September parade.”
 IHS Jane’s 360.
 September 2, 2015. http://www.janes.com/article/53994/df-26-irbm-may-have-asm-variant-china-reveals-at-3-september-parade.